 9. Super Zombies

 Zombies who tag 8 or more Humans are eligible to become Super Zombies.
 Super Zombies are distinguishable from ordinary Zombies by the green bandanna instead of orange, which is worn around their head granting them special abilities (dependent on each quarter's game).
-A Zombie with 8 tags must present 8 index cards from the Humans they’ve tagged to an officer to receive a green bandanna.
+A Zombie with 8 tags must present 8 index cards from the Humans they’ve tagged or prove they have tagged 8 humans to an officer to receive a green bandanna.
 One can also become a Super Zombie by coming to missions, as one person might randomly be chose to become one at missions.

 10. Safe Zones and Play Areas

-While in safe zones, players are encouraged to remove their bandannas and put socks in a bag.
-If asked about the game, players should answer honestly and without evasion.
+While in safe zones, players are encouraged to stow away any equipment related to the game, such as blasters, socks, and pool noodles.
+If asked about the game by either students or faculty, players should answer honestly and without evasion.

 The Light-Link Rail Station at Husky Stadium is officially a NO-PLAY ZONE.